Hepatopancreatobiliary & General Surgeon

 Routine screening for colorectal cancer is recommended for all people starting at age 45 or earlier for those with a family history of colorectal cancer or other risk factors.

-Colonoscopy is performed to explore the cause of gastrointestinal symptoms such as persistent diarrhoea, rectal bleeding, unexplained abdominal pain, or changes in bowel habits.
+Colonoscopy is performed to explore the cause of gastrointestinal symptoms such as persistent diarrhea, rectal bleeding, unexplained abdominal pain, or changes in bowel habits.

 For patients with a history of polyps or colorectal cancer, regular colonoscopies are used to monitor the colon and rectum for recurrence or new growth.